For those who are new to the concept of IoT, let’s build your understanding ground-up. Let’s start by understanding what is ‘the Internet’.

 Well, the list is short, very short, but you get the idea!

-Internet in simple terms, as we said earlier, is all about the communication between electronics devices.
+Internet in simple terms, as we said earlier, is all about the interaction (or technically speaking - communication) between electronics devices.
 Yes, that’s not all there is about it.
 It goes further & deep.
 But, for the purpose of this article, that’s all we need to know.

 To say it another way - the human initiated the communication, and the software (like an obedient pet!) went on about its diligent duty of finding what its master wished for and returned the result.